18 Foolproof Headline Writing Tips You Should Know

 The more you know about your audience, the more effective your headlines become.
 Do they like listicles (articles based on a list of items, tips, strategies, etc.)?
 Q&As?
 Tutorials?

-Review the traffic to all blog posts you’ve written in the last six months.
+Review the web traffic to all blog posts you’ve written in the last six months.
 Look for patterns.
-You might find, for instance, that you get the most clicks when your headline includes a number or statistic.
+You might find, for instance, that you get the most clicks when your headline is front-loaded with a number or statistic.

 Share personal benefits